Fires rage in Greece for a third day as 25 more villages are evacuated across the country

 In Sfestas’ shop, 10 cars left there to be repaired have been reduced to ashes.
 “The damage is really big,” he said.
 “If only they had reached the initial fire they would have controlled it.”

-An area of 6,000 hectares (14,8000 acres) was burnt in three days, according to the National Observatory of Athens.
-It amounts to half of what is usually burnt in a year.
+An area of 6,000 hectares (14,8000 acres) was destroyed in three days, according to the National Observatory of Athens.
+It amounts to half of the usual annual total.

-As efforts have been focused on saving the archeological site of Olympia, locals in Evia and Messinia are claiming on Greek media that they’re receiving very little aerial help.
+As efforts have been focused on saving Ancient Olympia, locals in Evia and Messinia are claiming on Greek media that they’re receiving very little aerial help.

-Yesterday, 85 people were rescued by sea from the sea-side village of Rovies, where 150 homes and businesses were burnt.
+On Wednesday, 85 people were rescued by sea from the coastal village of Rovies, where 150 homes and businesses were destroyed by fire.

 Join our new commenting forum